Jordan-Pierce/CoralNet-Toolbox/README.md

 otherwise, does not constitute or imply their endorsement, recommendation or favoring by the Department of Commerce.
 The Department of Commerce seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.
+For more information, visit the [NOAA website](https://www.noaa.gov/).

 ## License